Who Wants Normal?

 Frances Ryan

-Frances Ryan is an award-winning journalist and author.
-For the last decade, she has been a columnist and reporter at the Guardian.
-Named Commentator of the Year 2024 by the Society of Editors, Ryan’s work has made the front pages of the New York Times, the Guardian and British Vogue.
-It has helped change government policy, been discussed in the House of Commons, and featured anywhere from Channel 4 News, to BBC Radio 4’s Woman’s Hour to The World Tonight.
+Frances Ryan is a multi-award-winning journalist and author.
+Named Commentator of the Year (broadsheet) 2024 by the Society of Editors, Ryan’s work has made the front pages of the New York Times, The Guardian, and British Vogue.
+It has influenced government policy, been discussed in the House of Commons, and featured on Channel 4 News, BBC Radio 4’s Woman’s Hour, and The World Tonight.

 Returns